-Nuffield Health is managed by the Board of Governors, who are both directors of the company and the trustees of the charity.
+Nuffield Health is managed by the Board of Governors, who are both directors of the company and the trustees of the not-for-profit organisation.
 The board is responsible for setting strategy, ensuring that there are the necessary financial, human and physical assets to meet those strategic aims, monitoring the performance of the group, overseeing risk management, and setting the group's values.

 The governors delegate day-to-day executive authority to the Group Chief Executive.

 Russell was appointed Chairman of the Board of Governors on 20th June 2012.
 After starting his career as a business economist for Unilever and then moving into strategy and planning consultancy at Deloitte Haskins & Sells, Russell moved into retail management in order to put the theory into practice.
 Initially he joined Kingfisher, where he held a number of roles including Deputy Finance Director for Comet and was involved in its M+A team before joining the Board of Safeway as Fresh Food Director.
 At Safeway he played a key part in the turnaround of the business, which led to an invitation to run Dollond and Aitchison opticians, ultimately taking that business through to a sale.
 Following that he joined Blacks Leisure Group as CEO leading that business for three years.

 Russell is currently Chairman of the Robert Jones and Agnes Hunt Orthopaedic and District Hospital and the Multiple Sclerosis Trust.
 He is also a Trustee of the UK Acquired Brain Injury Forum.
 Russell is a member of the Audit Committee, Finance and Investment Committee, the Executive Remuneration Committee, the Governors’ Remuneration Committee and Chair of the Nominations Committee.